PostHog/posthog.com/contents/blog/sunsetting-helm-support-posthog.md

   - Product updates
 ---

 We're sunsetting support for our Kubernetes deployment for PostHog.
 Because we're an open source company, I want to be transparent about what this change means, and why we're making it.
-Right now, _about 3.5% of our users use Kubernetes_, so this change only affects a small subsection of our users.

 In this blog post I'll explain: